Where to See the Best Sunset in Santorini

 Best Places to Watch the Sunset in Oia

 Oia is the first place that comes to mind when talking about the best sunset in Santorini.
-It’s one of the most prettiest cities in Europe and if you are looking for that postcard-perfect view, that’s the place you need to visit.
+If you are looking for that postcard-perfect view, that’s the place you need to visit!

 Unfortunately, since it is the most popular place it’s always crowded like crazy.
 I will share the most famous spot but I will also tell you about my favorite secret viewpoint where you can have an amazing sunset view without all the people, so keep reading!